What is on the 4th floor?

 What is on the 6th floor?

-A major 6th floor renovation is being planned for the next few years, although a start date has not yet been set.
-The preliminary plans show solar panels being installed on the roof, new administrative/classroom space being built on the 6th floor, and a pedestrian bridge from the 6th floor of the 200 McAllister building to the new academic building planned for 333 Golden Gate Avenue.
+After a major 6th floor renovation completed in 2020, there is also now a pedestrian bridge from the 6th floor of the 200 McAllister building to the new academic building at 333 Golden Gate Avenue.

-The Law Library and the Academic Dean's office have created a small "Academic & Professional Success" collection including books on success in law school, on the bar exam, and in practice.
+The Law Library and the Academic Dean's office have created a small "Academic & Professional Success" collection including more than 100 books, flashcards, and CDs on success in law school, on the bar exam, and in practice.

 The library is a Selective Depository for United States government documents.
 It is also a Selective Depository for California publications distributed by the State Printer.
 Both depository collections are important sources of legislative history materials such as bills, hearings, reports, and debates.
 See more details.